 Remember how much I enjoyed investing through BulkEstate ?
 Well, I happen to appreciate CrowdEstate even more.

-The only drawback I see is that real estate may be subject to brutal valuation changes, so I will limit my investment size as it may be volatile.
+The only drawback I see is that real estate may be subject to brutal valuation changes, so I will limit my portfolio size as it may be volatile.
+However, not all available projects are real-estate related; several are classical business loans, so even if you’re wary of investing in real-estate, CrowdEstate may still be a great choice for you.

-BulkEstate, CrowdEstate and Crowdestor all operate in the same area.
-BulkEstate has by far the largest number of projects, and the greatest expected returns.
-Crowdestor is very new, so it currently features only one investment opportunity (which looks great).
+CrowdEstate, BulkEstate, Crowdestor and Envestio all operate in the same area.
+CrowdEstate has by far the largest number of projects, and the greatest expected returns.
 BulkEstate’s expected returns are lower, but still very interesting; it’s a nice complement to CrowdEstate.
+Finally, both Crowdestor and Envestio are very recent platform; although they feature very interesting projects, they don’t have a large track record yet.